 If you are not working in a Java-only environment, you can use IIOP to connect your Java programs with Common Object Request Broker Architecture (CORBA) clients and execute CORBA objects.
 IIOP can be a transport protocol for distributed applications with interfaces written in Interface Definition Language (IDL) or Java RMI.
 However, the two models are distinctly different approaches to creating an interoperable environment between heterogeneous systems.
 When you program, you must decide to use either IDL or RMI interfaces; you cannot mix them.
-WebLogic Server supports the following CORBA client models:
+WebLogic Server supports the CORBA client models described in the following chapters:

-- Chapter 9, "Developing a CORBA/IDL Client" - Chapter 10, "Developing Clients for CORBA Objects" - Chapter 11, "Developing a WebLogic C++ Client for a Tuxedo ORB"
+- Chapter 10, "Developing a CORBA/IDL Client" - Chapter 11, "Developing Clients for CORBA Objects" - Chapter 12, "Developing a WebLogic C++ Client for a Tuxedo ORB"